On Atomic Line Opacities for Modeling Astrophysical Radiative Transfer: Bound-Bound Opacity

+We also show in fig. \ref{fig: bb opacity Blin vs ours} that in the early limit, $t_{\rm exp}\to0$, the expansion opacity approaches $\left<\kappa_\nu\right>_{\rm i}$.
+The behavior in this limit can be deduced analytically from eqs. \ref{eq: Eastman Pinto 93} and \ref{eq: tau sobolev}.
 As $t_{\rm exp}$ increases, the rate of photon frequency shift due to velocity shear decreases.
 Therefore, $\tau_l$ increases linearly with time as photons passing through the line spend longer in resonance.
 Meanwhile, photons also spend longer traveling in between lines, hence the $(ct_{\rm exp})^{-1}$ factor in eq. \ref{eq: Eastman Pinto 93}.
 Since the contribution of each strong line is counted as at most $[1-\exp(-\tau_l)]\to1$, the net effect is a reduction of the opacity over time as more lines become stronger and saturate (i.e. $\kappa_{\rm abs}\to0$ as $t_{\rm exp}\to\infty$).
 For the ($\rho,T$) parameter choice in this example, the \citetalias{eastman_spectrum_1993} opacity is already lower from the static result by up to an order of magnitude when $t_{\rm exp}=1$ hr.
 Consequently the effect of lines when using \citetalias{eastman_spectrum_1993} during shock-cooling is very weak.